 The Bureau of Economic Geology has a long history of working on geothermal energy research, from initial reconnaissance of conventional geothermal resources and analysis of development potential in Texas in the 1970’s to present-day work on applying the new paradigm of deep closed-loop systems.
-These new engineering approaches (fig. 1), some of which are being developed in the UT Cockrell School of Engineering, in combination with conventional hydrothermal systems hold the promise of making geothermal energy available anywhere, which could dramatically change the global energy status quo.
+These new engineering approaches (fig. 1), in combination with conventional hydrothermal systems hold the promise of making geothermal energy available anywhere, dramatically improving the global energy picture.

 The Bureau is on the forefront of the resurgence of geothermal-resources innovation, exploration, and assessment.
 We are part of a major Department of Energy project to spur innovation in geothermal technology and are applying new analytic approaches, including big data and machine learning, to significantly improve our knowledge of the resource in Texas, the United States, and beyond.

-Vast amounts of geothermal energy are stored in the crust of the Earth, renewed constantly by the heat flowing from the 6,000°C (~11,000°F) core.
+Vast amounts of geothermal energy are stored in the crust of the Earth, renewed constantly by the heat flowing from the 6,000°C (~11,000°F) core. $ TeraWatts of energy flow continuously through the Earth’s crust and into space, but even more significant is that crustal rock is a great heat reservoir.
+Thousands of time the energy needs of the world is stored in the upper 10 km of the Earth’s crust, waiting to be tapped.
 Traditionally, this heat was only able to be exploited where nature concentrates the resource—shallow magma bodies or deep fluid circulation in the crust.
-These conventional geothermal resources are generally located in the western United States.
-But new engineering can access heat anywhere in the crust.
+These conventional geothermal resources are generally located in the western United States and other tectonically active areas of the world such as the Pacific “ring of fire”.
+Engineering advances allow for accessing this heat anywhere in the crust.
 Current technology can generate economically viable electricity off temperatures of around 120°C (~250°F), with emerging work pushing that temperature limit below 100°C (~210°F).
 Figure 2 shows that this temperature is present across all of Texas at 6.5 km (~21,000 ft) depth (well within current oil and gas drilling depths).
 In some areas, this temperature is only a few kilometers below the surface.

 Geothermal power plants require at least moderately greater up-front investment (in the drilling of wells) than a fossil fuel plant.
 However, over the long term, these issues are offset by the significant advantages of geothermal power: